 Same-Day Emergency Dentist in Arlington, TX

 When you have a dental emergency, it’s important to get care right away.
 Immediate attention from a professional dentist can reduce your pain, improve your healing time, and even save a knocked-out tooth.
+That’s why urgent dental care is essential to preserving your smile and protecting your health

 Dr. Heather Martinson, DDS, knows that emergencies rarely happen at a convenient time.
-That’s why she offers same-day emergency dentist visits at her office in Arlington, TX 76017.
+That’s why she offers same-day

 What Is a Dental Emergency?

 Often, dental emergencies happen because of an untreated oral health condition like cavities or gum disease.
 They can also happen from accidents while playing sports or participating in other daily activities.
-No matter their origin, dental emergencies serve as a painful, often scary red flag to let you know that you need dental care right away.
+In some cases, issues such as cracked fillings, infected teeth, or dental abscesses can escalate rapidly, requiring

 Signs of a Dental Emergency